yogimasterson/core-vanilla-javascript/team_practice.md

+##How to run tests: Go into the folder of each function you are testing and run "jasmine-node ."

 # Core Vanilla JavaScript - Team Practice - 1

 A marathon of pair exercises in pure javascript.
 Capped with a final project.